manuelbieh/react-book/advanced-concepts/code-splitting.md

   </Suspense>
 );

-ReactDOM.render(<App />, document.getElementById("root"));
+ReactDOM.render(<App />, document.getElementById('root'));
 ```

 This method allows us to easily optimize for the size of our JavaScript bundle and only load certain files from the server when they are actually requested by the user.
 During the time it takes loading and receiving the data from the server to being executed, we will see information informing us that `<div>Application is loading</div>`.
 This is only possible because we are using a feature which has also been added to React in version **16.6**: `React.Suspense.`

+<div class="force-break-before"></div>

 ### Display fallbacks with React.Suspense